pk9r/Dragonboy/README_EN.md

 ## License
-The source code is released under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).
+The source code is released under the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).
+Please read the license content carefully before using the source code for personal or commercial purposes to avoid license violation.